-A mosquito-borne virus discovered over a half century ago has been found in humans for the first time ever, likely having caused a case of severe rash and fever in a Florida teenager in 2016.
+A mosquito-borne virus discovered over a half century ago has been found in humans for the first time ever.
+And it possibly might have even caused a case of severe rash and fever in a Florida teenager in 2016.
 But despite the recent reveal, it’s likely the germ has been making people sick for quite some time.

 Named after the Florida area where it was discovered, the Keystone virus was found in mosquitos in 1964.
 Over the years, it’s been spotted in various animal species living in humid, moist areas alongside the Southern US.
 And there had been some indirect evidence that it could infect humans, too—a 1972 study, for instance, found that a fifth of people in the Tampa Bay area who were tested had developed antibodies to Keystone in their body.
 But the virus itself had never been found in people, and it had never been linked to illness.

 That changed in August 2016, when a 16-year-old boy visited an urgent care clinic in North Central Florida.
 He had a nasty rash and high fever.
 Because the Zika virus was then rapidly spreading across South America and had already been spotted in local Florida mosquitoes, the boy’s lab samples were sent to the Emerging Pathogens Institute at the University of Florida.
 But he came up negative for Zika and other related viruses.